IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

  CartesianIndex(2, 1, 2, 2)  CartesianIndex(2, 2, 2, 2)
 ```

 Currently, broadcasting will always convert a `SymmetricTensor` into a full `N`-dimensional `Array`.
-For simple broadcasts, such as applying elementwise functions, instead consider using broadcasting on the `data`-field, which holds all data that the symmetric tensor contains.
+For simple broadcasts, such as applying elementwise functions, instead consider broadcasting on the `data`-field, which holds all data that the symmetric tensor contains.

 ```julia
 julia> @time a = rand(SymmetricTensor{Float64, 10, 8});